OpenZWave/Zwave2Mqtt/docs/subpath.md

 subpaths to serve the pages and services.

 You can use a header to signal where the external path is or you can configure the base path.
-In both cases this are dynamic configurations, so you can deploy without having to build again the frontend.
+In both cases these are dynamic configurations, so you can deploy without having to build again the frontend.

 ## Using an HTTP header